DynamicLogics/Tracking_Number_Generator/README.md

 # Tracking-Number-Generation
-Repository related to new trackinng number generation
+Repository related to new tracking number generation

 #To take the docker image pull into your local docker system, run the below command
 docker pull ssadoc123/dd0522fafb2c